Adam-MRI/Adam-MRI/README.md

 </a>

-### 🌍 Making Recycling Smarter and Easier
+### 🌍 Using technology to make recycling simpler and more accessible

-A modern web application that encourages smarter recycling habits and promotes environmental awareness.

 </div>